When the question is no longer theoretical

 It’s why PR & Sales teams around Digital Comms needs are so effective.

-What was truly petrifying, was the realisation that few of them actually valued integrity, which has always been a non-negotiable in my eye.
+What was truly petrifying, was the realisation that few of them actually valued integrity, which has always been a non-negotiable for me.

-Imagine saying that about people you love, have known forever and called friends.
+Imagine saying that about people you love, care about and have known forever and in some cases called friends.

-It broke my heart to see them especially when it meant temporarily leaving or God forbid – leading the pack.
+It broke my heart to really see them – especially when it meant temporarily leaving or God forbid – leading the pack.

 And the most instructive realisation of all, was they hadn’t changed, I had.